Capitoline Hill: Marcus Aurelius

 In the middle, and not to Michelangelo's liking, stood the original equestrian statue of the emperor Marcus Aurelius.
 Michelangelo provided an unassuming pedestal for it.
 The sculpture was held in regard because it was thought to depict Emperor Constantine, the first Christian Emperor.
 The bronze now in position is a modern copy; the original is in the Palazzo dei Conservatori nearby.

 Palazzi

-He provided new fronts to the two official buildings of Rome's civic government, the Palazzo dei Conservatori, Palazzo Senatorio, and Palazzo Nuovo.
+Michelangelo provided new fronts to the two official buildings of Rome's civic government, the Palazzo dei Conservatori, Palazzo Senatorio, and Palazzo Nuovo.
 Michelangelo designed a new façade for the dilapidated Palazzo dei Conservatori and he designed the Palazzo Nuovo to be a mirror complement, thereby providing balance and coherence to the ragged ensemble of existing structures.
 The construction of these two buildings were carried out after his death under the supervision of Tommaso dei Cavalieri.
 The sole arched motif in the entire Campidoglio design is the segmental pediments over their windows, which give a slight spring to the completely angular vertical-horizontal balance of the design.
 The three palazzi are now home to the Capitoline Museums.